The Part Nobody Warned You About

 What does Medicaid spend-down mean?

-This can feel frightening.
-Many families worry about "losing everything," but planning ahead (sometimes with an elder law attorney) can protect certain assets legally.
+This can feel scary.
+Many families worry about losing everything.
+But planning ahead can protect certain assets legally.
+An elder law attorney can help you see what is possible in your state.